Faculty of Health and Wellbeing

 She is research active within the area of health and international justice.

-Julie is the Chair of College of Health & Wellbeing Early Career Researchers’ Forum
+Julie is the Chair of Faculty of Health & Wellbeing Early Career Researchers’ Forum

 Julie has a background in national health promotion in the NHS and national campaigning around women’s health issues in the voluntary sector.
 She has also worked at local level providing women’s health services, and as a community representative around reproductive health/maternity issues and user representation in NHS service development.